Roman amphitheatre: Imperial era

-The late Empire and the decline of the amphitheatre tradition
+Late Empire and decline

 Several factors caused the eventual extinction of the tradition of amphitheatre construction.
 Gladiatorial munera began to disappear from public life during the 3rd century, due to economic pressure, philosophical disapproval and opposition by the increasingly predominant new religion of Christianity, whose adherents considered such games an abomination and a waste of money.
 Spectacles involving animals, venationes, survived until the sixth century, but became costlier and rarer.
 The spread of Christianity also changed the patterns of public beneficence: where a pagan Roman would often have seen himself as a homo civicus, who gave benefits to the public in exchange for status and honor, a Christian would more often be a new type of citizen, a homo interior, who sought to attain a divine reward in heaven and directed his beneficence to alms and charity rather than public works and games.

 These changes meant that there were ever fewer uses for amphitheatres, and ever fewer funds to build and maintain them.
-The last construction of an amphitheatre is recorded in 523 in Pavia under Theoderic.
+The last construction of an amphitheatre is recorded in 523 in Pavia under Theodoric.
 After the end of venationes, the only remaining purpose of amphitheatres was to be the place of public executions and punishments.
 After even this purpose dwindled away, many amphitheatres fell into disrepair and were gradually dismantled for building material, razed to make way for newer buildings, or vandalized.
 Others were transformed into fortifications or fortified settlements, such as at Leptis Magna, Sabratha, Arles and Pola, and in the 12th century the Frangipani fortified even the Colosseum to help them in Roman power struggles.
 Yet others were repurposed as Christian churches, including the arenas at Arles, Nîmes, Tarragona and Salona; the Colosseum became a Christian shrine in the 18th century.

 Of the surviving amphitheatres, many are now protected as historic monuments; several are tourist attractions.

-Important Roman amphitheatres
+Leading amphitheatres

 The Colosseum

 The Flavian Amphitheatre in Rome, more generally known as the Colosseum, is the archetypal and the largest amphitheatre.
 Built from 72 to 80 AD, it remains as an icon of ancient Rome.
-Its building and arena dimensions are 188 × 156 and 86 × 54 meters respectively.
+Its building and arena dimensions are 188 × 156 and 86 × 54 meters, respectively.
 It was commissioned by the Emperor Vespasian for the capital city of the ancient Roman Empire from 70–80 AD but was not completed and opened until 80 AD by his son Titus, as a gift for the people of Rome.